plone/documentation/develop/debugging/logging.rst

 .. admonition:: Description

-        How to write log output from your Plone add-on program code
+   How to write log output from your Plone add-on program code.

 Introduction